 After the family court has issued a Conditional Divorce Order and after both parties have exhausted the mediation process (where applicable), an application for divorce financial settlement can be made to the court.

-The court fee for filing divorce financial settlement application in the family court is £275 without consent and £53 with consent which has to be paid at the time of filing the application.
-Petitioners with very low income may qualify for court fee exemption.
+The court fee for filing a divorce financial settlement application in the family court is £313 without consent and £60 with consent, payable at the time of filing.
+Petitioners with very low income may qualify for a court fee exemption.

 The adjustment of assets/finances covered by the financial court order may include the following: